jamesthekee/password-manager/README.md

 # password manager
 The repository contain a server and client program for a Client-Server password manager implemented in python.

-This was produced for my coursework for AQA A-Level project.
+It was produced for a A-Level school project and therefore not remotely secure.

 **DISCLAIMER:  This password manager is not secure.
 Do not use genuinely.**